newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/electrologist-office-license-reinstatement.md

 - `Certificate of Formation|certificate-formation`
 - Name of business owner(s)
 - Affidavit signed in front of a public notary
-- Reinstatement questions answered by the office manager of the electrologists office
+- Reinstatement questions answered by the office manager of the electrologist's office
 - Applicable fees paid

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }